Tim Flowers

-Timothy David Flowers (born 3 February 1967) is an English football manager and former player who recently was the manager of Stratford Town.
+Timothy David Flowers (born 3 February 1967) is an English football manager and former player who manages Alvechurch.

-He played as a goalkeeper from 1984 until 2003, notably in the Premier League for Blackburn Rovers where he was part of side that won the 1994–95 FA Premier League.
+He played as a goalkeeper from 1984 until 2003, notably in the Premier League for Blackburn Rovers where he was part of the side that won the 1994–95 FA Premier League.
 He also played in the top flight for Southampton and Leicester City as well as a brief stint at Manchester City that yielded no appearances.
 He also played in the Football League for Wolverhampton Wanderers, Swindon Town, Stockport County and Coventry City.
 He earned eleven caps for England and was part of their Euro 1996 and 1998 World Cup squads.